 I imagine that she missed her mom and family terribly.
 Yet, she recognized that her life was hidden in God and she chose to trust Him with her future.
 She hoped in the Lord.

-Finally, the qualities of a virtuous woman in our lives.
+Finally, the qualities of a virtuous woman in my life..and. yours

-Do they know me to be?
-Man, I don’t know but, I’m going to work even harder at it!
+Back to me: do people know me to be a generous, kind woman devoted to excellence?
+Girl, I don’t know but, I’m going to work even harder at it!